History of Lions

 Districts.
 Lions took up sight conservation as their major goal after a speech given by

 Helen Keller at the Lions International Convention held at Cedar Point, Ohio, in 1925.
-At that time,
+At that time, Helen Keller challenged the Lions to become "Knights of the Blind", a challenge that has become a rallying cry for Lions projects around the world.

 Lions work in the area of sight conservation is carried out at many levels.
 Individual